WritingFiction, Non-Fiction, Web Content

 This letter, along with the stories read to us by my parents every day, gave me ownership of words that told a story.
 It showed me, through the inclusion of pictures, what every early reader knows: that words are meant to represent things that happen and things that cannot happen and to do so vividly and unexpectedly.
 It also gave me ownership of that process, for since my Grandma had cut pictures out of magazines and newspapers and strung them together with words and paste to talk to me, I felt I could do this too.
 What a great relief to already know some of the language of reading.
 It made the words more accessible, and me more eager than ever to understand them.
 To this day when words are spoken I often see them in my mind’s eye as pictures, or letters spelled out in black and white.

-I write fiction for young adults and middle grade readers, and marry words and pictures in studio work and book illustration.
+I write fiction for middle grade readers, and marry words and pictures in picture books and studio work.
 An essay of mine is included in Like a Valentine, the recently printed catalog of Jeffry Mitchell’s artwork, published by the Henry Art Gallery at the University of Washington.
 The Story Chairs project, an audio installation that incorporates the work of 32 writers and musicians, features a number of short non-fiction pieces based on my own experiences with nature.